teamkongehund/Tempora/README.md

 # Tempora

-An application designed to simplify and increase the speed of synchronizing a recorded piece of music to a digital metronome via a simple GUI.
+An application designed to simplify and speed up the process of synchronizing a recorded piece of music to a digital metronome.

-The program does not alter the audio file like quantization or warping - instead the GUI allows you to make the metronome dynamically follow the music by manipulating timing points.
+This is achieved via a simple-to-use GUI that lets you manipulate timing points and visualize how the audio aligns with the current timing.
+The program does not alter the audio file like when you use quantization/warping.
 The program is mainly designed for rhythm games but may have other use cases such as music production.
 ## Supports
 - osu! (.mp3 and .ogg)
 - Beat Saber (.ogg)